Tribe appeals judge's ruling, seeks new injunction

 "The Corps will continue to assess and possibly revise this position in consideration of public safety concerns," the agency said in court records.

-Meanwhile, Dakota Access opponents say they intend to continue the Sacred Stone Camp north of the reservation while the legal matters are ongoing.
+Meanwhile, Dakota Access opponents say they intend to continue camping north of the reservation while the legal matters are ongoing.
+Standing Rock Sioux Tribe Chairman Dave Archambault II said Saturday there are still tribes that want to come and show their solidarity.

+Dallas Goldtooth, an organizer with the Indigenous Environmental Network, said some people may leave this weekend, but he expects many to stay and watch what Dakota Access does next.

+"Those of us here in this camp are cautious and are prepared for Dakota Access to move ahead," Goldtooth said.
+"We firmly believe that this company who has invested billions of dollars is not going to give up so easily."

 The North Dakota National Guard continues to be in a support role at an information checkpoint on State Highway 1806, with a couple dozen guard members rotating to fill those shifts, said Guard spokeswoman Amber Balken.